 - 1. Absolutely no horned dairy goats allowed on the fairgrounds. - 2.
 Exhibitors are encouraged to wear white pants and shirts while showing their animals. - 3.
 All dairy goat breeds show together including crosses of dairy breeds. - 4.
-Wethers must have been castrated by June 1, 2020, or 3 months of age. - 5.
+Wethers must have been castrated by June 1, 2021, or 3 months of age. - 5.
 Dry does must have never kidded. - 6.
 All registered goats must be tattooed or microchipped (must provide a reader) according to American Dairy Goat Association (ADGA) rules and unregistered goats must have a permanent tattoo in left ear. - 7.
 All dairy goats should be clipped and groomed to exhibit.
 No exceptions. - 8.
-Milk Production Class competition all does must be milked out by 7:30 a.m., July 30, 2020.
+Milk Production Class competition all does must be milked out by 7:30 a.m., July 29, 2021.
 If a doe was milked out earlier, she must be stripped out again at 7:30 a.m.
-Does will then be milked at 7:30 p.m. on July 30, 2020, and the milk will be weighed.
+Does will then be milked at 7:30 p.m. on July 29, 2021, and the milk will be weighed.
 Placement of goats will be based on the amount of milk yielded at this time. - 9.
 All dairy goat entries must include tattoo numbers, ear tag, or microchipped. - 10.
-If your animal is due the week of the fair, please contact the Extension office to make arrangements. - 11.
-All milkers must be milked out at 7:30 p.m. the night before the show. - 12.
+If your animal is due the week of the fair, please contact the Extension office to make arrangements.

+- 11. All milkers must be milked out at 7:30 p.m. the night before the show. - 12.
 Pet Goat Class will be judged according to care, knowledge, and handling of the pet goat.
 This animal may be entered in any other class.
-Only one entry allowed in the Pet Goat Class, but the goat can be entered in the regular show or showmanship.
+Only one entry allowed in the Pet Goat Class, but the goat can be entered in the regular show or showmanship. - 13.
+Dairy Goats breeds recognized by the American Dairy Goat Association (ADGA) include: Alpine, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Saanen, Sable, and Toggenberg.
+You may also show a crossbred dairy goat.